Bluehouse-Technology/otter/README.md

 The most mature **trace collector** at the time of the initial development is [OpenZipkin](http://zipkin.io).
 OTTER provides an interface to send spans to Zipkin using the HTTP/Thrift binary protocol.
+Since the [Jaeger](https://uber.github.io/jaeger/) trace collector also supports the Zipkin thrift protocol, it can also be used (thanks to [Yury Gargay](https://github.com/surik) for this finding).

 The OpenTracing terminology defines information to be passed on across systems.
 The feasibility of this in most cases depends on the protocols